3LP/skynet/README.md

 # skynet
 Skynet scans a video stream to determine the users identity.
-Dependencies: Python, OpenCv,Skimage
+Dependencies: Python, OpenCV,Skimage